New Law Aimed at Reducing Unsecured Load Truck Accidents in Ohio

 These trucks are also prohibited across the entire state from traveling from 3:00 pm on Saturday to a half hour before sunrise on Sunday and from 3:00 pm on Sunday until a half hour before sunrise on Monday.
 Plus, between April 1 and November 30, loads wider than 12 feet cannot operate from 3:00 pm on Friday to a half-hour before sunrise on Saturday.

 Trucks that require a special hauling permit are also prohibited from operating on holidays, including Thanksgiving, Christmas, New Year’s Day, Memorial Day, Independence Day, Labor Day, and Easter.
 Holidays technically begin at noon the day before and last until half an hour before sunrise the day following the holiday.

 There are exceptions to these rules; however, the Ohio Department of Transportation attempts to restrict movement of oversized and wide loads to make roads safer overall.

 When a trucker is carrying a load that requires a special permit in Ohio, they must remain in the extreme right-hand lane except to pass other vehicles, make left turns, or maintain continuous movement.
 This means, for the most part, a large truck should remain in the right lane except for brief periods of time.

-If you were in an accident with a truck, contact us at KNR as soon as possible.
-By working with an experienced truck accident attorney right away, we can preserve crucial evidence, investigate the collision, and determine if the trucker and trucking company were compliant with all regulations regarding oversized vehicles and wide loads.
-If there is one or more violations, these can be used to support your claim for compensation for:
+By working with an experienced truck accident attorney right away, we can preserve crucial evidence, investigate the collision, and determine if the trucker and trucking company were compliant with all regulations or otherwise negligent in causing an accident involving an overloaded truck or wide-load vehicle.

-Call us at 1-800-HURT-NOW to schedule a consultation and learn more about bringing a personal injury claim after a truck accident.
+Call us today at 1-800-HURT-NOW to schedule a free consultation and learn more.